-3.5.
-Review of the State Disallowance of Costs:
+- 3.4.5.3.
+The Contractor shall keep records of their activities related to Department programs and services, and shall provide such records and any additional financial information if requested by the State to verify expenses. - 3.5.
+Review of the State Disallowance of Costs: - 3.5.1.

-- 3.5.1.
 At any time during the performance of the Services, and upon receipt of the Annual Performance Report, Termination Report or Audited Financial Report, the State may review all Project Costs incurred by the Contractor and all payments made to date. - 3.5.2.
-Upon such review, the State shall disallow any items of expenses that are not determined to be allowable or are determined to be in excess of actual expenditures, and shall, by written notice specifying the disallowed expenditures, informing the Contractor of any such disallowance. - 3.5.3.
+Upon such review, the State shall disallow any items or expenses that are not determined to be allowable or are determined to be in excess of actual expenditures, and shall, by written notice specifying the disallowed expenditures, inform the Contractor of any such disallowance. - 3.5.3.
 If the State disallows costs for which payment has not yet been made, it shall refuse to pay such costs.
 Any amounts awarded to the Contractor pursuant to this Agreement are subject to recapture. - 3.5.4.
 Notwithstanding anything to the contrary herein, the Contractor agrees that funding under this Agreement may be withheld, in whole or in part, in the event of non-compliance with any Federal or State law, rule or regulation applicable to the services provided, or if the said services, products, required report submissions, as detailed in Exhibits A and B, or NH-HMIS data entry requirements have not been satisfactorily completed in accordance with the terms and conditions of this Agreement.